 Hit enter to search

-In recent years with dramatic drop in the costs of tech devices, with rapid development of the internet, everything became more affordable.
+In recent years, with dramatic drop in the costs of tech devices, with rapid development of the internet, everything became more affordable.
 Mobile devices and cloud services changed the way businesses operate.
-Same goes for custom software development.
-Today small business can afford and should invest in order to develop custom software that will distinguish them from the competition.
+The same goes for custom software development.
+Today, small business can afford and should invest in order to develop custom software that will distinguish them from the competition.

 You have been in the situation where you dedicated significant amount of time searching for the product that solves your problem and yet after finding and choosing one it still does not fit the requirements as expected.
 Your workflow and productivity is unaffected by the change.
 Maybe you have multiple software solutions, each of them solving a piece of your business puzzle but they do not communicate well - or at all to each other.

 First make sure you checked enough of what is on the market.
 You talked to your peers and the solutions they are using are not matching your needs.

 There are a number of other things to consider before making a decision to start creating your own software.